Caregiving during the holidays is extra stressful

-1) How to Prepare Family Before Their Holiday Visit with Seniors
+2) Prepare Family Before Holiday Visits with Seniors

 Many families only get together a couple of times a year for big celebrations.
 You see your older adult all the time, so the way they appear and behave is normal to you.

 Find out how preparing family before their visit helps you and your older adult and get a sample email letter that you can customize.